adamjast/rewardful/README.md

 - Reviews directly to the local business.
  - A software platform that allows local business reviews to reach the owner first.

+## Initial Problems
+Problems that this product is trying to solve
+- Submitting a negative review to the public before a owner can resolve it.

 ## Why
 [fill after one line definition is established...]
 ### Current